ULTOMIRIS® (ravulizumab-cwvz) INDICATION & IMPORTANT SAFETY INFORMATION

 Adverse reactions reported in 5% or more of patients treated with ULTOMIRIS vs. Eculizumab was Upper respiratory tract infection (39% vs 39%), Headache (32% vs. 26%), Diarrhea (9% vs. 5%), Nausea (9% vs. 9%), Pyrexia (7% vs 8%), Pain in extremity (6% vs. 5%), Abdominal pain (6% vs. 7%), Dizziness (5% vs. 6%), Arthralgia (5% vs. 5%).

+Serious adverse reactions were reported in 15 (6.8%) patients receiving ULTOMIRIS.
 The serious adverse reactions in patients treated with ULTOMIRIS included hyperthermia and pyrexia.
+No serious adverse reaction was reported in more than 1 patient treated with ULTOMIRIS.

 Please see full prescribing information for ULTOMIRIS, including Boxed WARNING, regarding serious and life-threatening meningococcal infections/sepsis.